maddylive/send-sms-webapp/README.md

 a conda environment we created which has `twilio` python library installed.

 Run the script as follows: `./run_script.sh`.
 This should send SMS to the number specified above.

+## Python API server for sending SMS

+The code for api server is in `api/backend.py`.
+It also has a `requirements.txt` file which has all python dependencies needed by the server.
+Further all env variables are taken from the local`.env` file automatically when we run `vercel dev` locally.

+For preview and production deployments, these environment variables must be set on vercel.com.